What IS Mindful Medical Massage Therapy?

 Yet in many cases, the Clients’ soft tissue issues are very close to the surface of the body, in the skin or superficial tissues.
 In that case, the Therapists might stay with very light pressure on the more superficial tissues.

-So rather than being a “DEEP Tissue” practitioner, they are more focused on “WHICH Tissues” are most in need of attention.
+So rather than being a “DEEP Tissue” practitioner, we are more focused on “WHICH Tissues” are most in need of attention.
 They could be VERY deep, or VERY superficial or anywhere in between.

-If the practitioner is fixated on “going deep” (as in “Deep Tissue Therapy”) they might well miss the fact that the more superficial tissues are in the most need of help.
+If the practitioner is fixated on “getting deeper” (as in “Deep Tissue Therapy”) they might well miss the fact that the more superficial tissues are in the most need of help.
+It is very easy to bypass surface tensions or stresses if not VERY careful.

 Yogic Stretching versus Muscle Strengthening

 Yet at some point, strength training might well become a good idea.
-Who better to evaluate that then a therapist who has been working closely with the Client for weeks or months and has a close reading on how the Client is progressing?
+Who better to evaluate that than a therapist who has been working closely with that Client for weeks or months and has a close reading on how the Client is progressing, and how they react to various inputs?

 The various modalities can all fit very closely together with mindful medical massage therapy, and use many of the same very basic science principles.
 Yet it is not always a good idea to start all of them right away.